James IV of Scotland: Policy in the Highlands and Isles

 In October 1496, the Privy Council ordered that the clan chiefs in the region would be held responsible by the king for crimes of the islanders.
 This act for the governance of the region was unworkable, and after the Act of Revocation of 1498 undermined the chiefs' titles to their lands, resistance to Edinburgh rule was strengthened.
 James waited at Kilkerran Castle at Campbeltown Loch to regrant the chiefs' charters in the summer of 1498.
 Few of the chiefs turned up.
 At first, Archibald Campbell, 2nd Earl of Argyll, was set to fill the power vacuum and enforce royal authority, but he met with limited success in a struggle with his brother-in-law, Torquil MacLeod of Lewis.
-Torquil was ordered to hand over Domhnall Dubh, heir to the lordship of the Isles, to James IV at Inverness in 1501.
-James waited, but Torquil never came.

 After this defiance, Alexander Gordon, 3rd Earl of Huntly, was granted Torquil's lands.
 He raised an army in Lochaber and also cleared the tenants of that area, replacing them with his supporters.
 After the parliament of 1504, a royal fleet sailed north from Ayr to attack the Castle of Cairn-na-Burgh, west of Mull, where it is thought that Maclean of Duart had Domhnall Dubh in his keeping.
 As progress at the siege was slow, James sent Hans the royal gunner in Robert Barton's ship and then the Earl of Arran with provisions and more artillery.
 Cairn-na-Burgh was captured by June 1504 but Domhnall Dubh remained at liberty.
 In September 1507, Torquil MacLeod was besieged at Stornoway Castle on Lewis.
-Domhnall Dubh was captured and imprisoned for 37 years until he was released in 1543 and died 1545 in Ireland; Torquil MacLeod died in exile in 1511.
+Domhnall Dubh was captured and imprisoned for 37 years until he was released in 1543 and died in 1545 in Ireland; Torquil MacLeod died in exile in 1511.
 The Earl of Huntly was richly rewarded for his troubles, a price that James was prepared to pay.